tagohd/mono/Concepts/Magic/Magic.md

 # Can vs. Should
 %%
-sudoMajor:: Expanded on new magic idea mentioned in [[James's Excuse]] Priority:: 3
+sudoMajor:: Expanded on new magic idea mentioned in [[James's Excuse]].
+Read this second.
+Priority:: 2
 #majorChange #unseenByLun
 %%